Impact and Knowledge Exchange Project Journey to Justice

 Early analysis of the results reveals the effectiveness of stories, tactics and expert analysis on taking action and creating change for economic equality.
 This leads to the further development of insights into storytelling as political communication for action.

-Outputs - events and conferences
+Outputs - publication, events and conferences

 Right to Clothing and Economic Justice workshops - Birmingham and Nottingham